blipk/Bowser/README.md

 ## General Usage

-Open Bowser from your desktop environments application menu to manage rules and settings.<br/>
+To manage rules and settings, open Bowser from your desktop application menu or with the Bowser icon in the new link menu.<br/>

+Bowser will create new rules for you as you open links.<br/>
+This can be disabled in:&nbsp; ```Settings Menu -> Default Web Browser -> Always Ask```<br/>

 #### When you open a link: